-We have no present arrangements, agreements or understandings for the use of the additional shares proposed to be authorized.
-No additional action or authorization by the stockholders would be necessary prior to the issuance of any additional shares, unless required by applicable law.
+Except for the additional Preferred Shares to be issued upon the automatic conversion of the Notes and the PIK Shares to be issued in the event we are unable to pay cash dividends on the Series A Preferred Stock, we have no present arrangements, agreements or understandings for the use of the additional shares proposed to be authorized.
+No additional action or authorization by the stockholders would be necessary prior to the issuance of any additional shares of preferred stock, unless required by applicable law or except for the consent of holders of a majority of the then outstanding shares of Series A Preferred Stock to the extent required under the Certificate of Designation.
 We reserve the right to seek a further increase in authorized shares, from time to time in the future as appropriate.
-Although we have no present plans to issue any shares of preferred stock, our Board of Directors does not at present intend to seek stockholder approval prior to any issuance of authorized preferred stock, unless otherwise required by law.
+Our Board of Directors does not at present intend to seek stockholder approval prior to any issuance of authorized preferred stock, except to the extent approval of the holders of the Series A Preferred Stock is required under the Certificate of Designation or is otherwise required by law.